-Sleep is elusive enough for many women in menopause.
-You’re exhausted, desperate to get just a few hours of uninterrupted REM, you start to drift off at last, when suddenly your leg starts… tingling.
-Then pins-and-needles, then throbbing, then an overwhelming urge to move your leg, which brings relief, for maybe a minute, until the whole thing starts again.
+Sleep is elusive for many women in menopause.
+You’re exhausted, desperate to get just a few hours of uninterrupted sleep; you start to drift off at last, when suddenly leg pain starts… Tingling, then pins-and-needles, then throbbing, then an overwhelming urge to move your leg, which brings relief, for maybe a minute against these painful symptoms, until the whole thing starts again.

 According to the National Institutes of Health, Restless Leg Syndrome (RLS) affects up to 10 percent of adults in the US, and it’s more common in women than men.
-It’s also more common in older people, meaning a lot of sufferers are women in menopause.
+It’s also more common in older people, which unfortunately means a lot of sufferers are women in menopause.

-RLS sufferers generally report unpleasant sensations in the leg – tingling, electric shock, itching, crawling, throbbing – plus an irresistible urge to move.
+RLS sufferers generally report unpleasant sensations in the leg – tingling, electric shock, itching, crawling, throbbing, muscle cramps – plus an irresistible urge to move.
 It may affect both legs or just one.
-It may move from one leg to the other, and for up to 80 percent of RLS sufferers, it’s accompanied by the jerking or twitching of legs and arms known as PLMS: periodic limb movement of sleep.
+It may move from one leg to the other, and for up to 80 percent of RLS sufferers, it’s accompanied by the jerking or twitching of legs and arms, known as PLMS or periodic limb movement of sleep.

-RLS is classified as a “sleep disorder” because symptoms generally start in the evening and worsen through the night.
-Obviously, restless leg syndrome can have a huge impact on quality and quantity of sleep.
+Restless Legs Syndrome is classified as a “sleep disorder” because symptoms generally start in the evening and worsen through the night.
+Obviously, restless leg syndrome can have a huge impact on the quality and quantity of sleep.

 Moving generally relieves the symptoms temporarily, meaning someone with RLS may feel compelled to shift positions constantly or even get up and walk around.
 Many find that symptoms disappear for a time in the very early morning, allowing for at least a little sleep – that is, if you don’t have other issues keeping you awake.

 Like so many neurological disorders, the exact cause isn’t well understood.
-It can be genetic, though in most cases the symptoms show up before age 40 when there’s a genetic component.
+It can be genetic; in fact, in most cases in which symptoms show up before age 40, there’s a genetic component.

 It’s possible that RLS is caused by the part of the brain that controls movement – the basal ganglia.
-If that area isn’t able to utilize the brain chemical dopamine properly, the disruption could cause the sensations and involuntary movements of RLS.
+If that area cannot utilize the brain chemical dopamine properly, the disruption could cause the sensations and involuntary movements of RLS.

-Now that you know what it is, how can you treat your restless leg syndrome?
-First things to look at may be the list of “other factors” above – are you taking any of the medications, are you nearing the end of a pregnancy, are you getting enough iron?
+Now that you know what it is, how can you treat your restless leg syndrome and stop your leg pain?
+The first things to look at may include the list of “other factors” above – are you taking any of the medications, nearing the end of a pregnancy, or getting enough iron?
 When those conditions change, you may find your RLS goes away.

 Diabetes is also a related condition that can worsen RLS, so if you have other risk factors for diabetes, you might want to be tested.
 If you’ve been diagnosed, check with your doctor to be sure it’s being managed correctly.

 If none of those are causing your RLS, there are things you can do.
-As ever, we suggest lifestyle modifications first:
+As ever, we suggest lifestyle changes first:

 Mayo Clinic lists Requip, Neupro, and Mirapex (dopamine agonists) as possible options.
 Other medications known as “dopaminergic” drugs (Sinemet) affect the levels of dopamine in your brain.
-However, there are concerns about the phenomenon known as “augmentation” – the worsening of RLS symptoms after long-term use of some dopaminergics.
+However, there are concerns about the phenomenon known as “augmentation,” or the worsening of RLS symptoms after long-term use of some dopaminergics.
 Be sure to ask your doctor about the risks versus the benefits.

-Other medications that may work are sedatives to help you stay asleep, symptoms or no. Anticonvulsants such as gabapentin have been shown to provide some relief, as have opioids.
+Other medications that may work are sedatives to help you stay asleep, regardless of your RLS symptoms.
+Anticonvulsants such as gabapentin have been shown to provide some relief, as have opioids.
 Opioids, however, are very addictive, so they may only be prescribed for a short time and for those with extreme symptoms.

 There is no “cure” for RLS, and symptoms may worsen with age.
-However, a combination of good lifestyle choices plus medications, if necessary, may lessen the symptoms enough to allow you to sleep.
+However, a combination of healthy lifestyle choices plus medications, if necessary, may lessen the symptoms enough to allow you to sleep.